MCP Server

 - Save

-Then add your API key header.
-In your project's .cursor/mcp.json:
+Add your API key header in your project's .cursor/mcp.json:

 {